GSA-TTS/identity-handbook/_articles/troubleshooting-pivcacs.md

 ---
 title: "Troubleshooting PIV/CAC logins"
-description: "If somebody has trouble using their PIV/CAC with login.gov"
+description: "If somebody has trouble using their PIV/CAC with Login.gov"
 layout: article
 category: "AppDev"
 ---

 ## Background

-Using a PIV/CAC with login.gov relies on a certificate trust chain.
+Using a PIV/CAC with Login.gov relies on a certificate trust chain.
 The [identity-pki](https://github.com/18f/identity-pki) repo tracks trusted issuing certificates in source control.
 We need to know that a certificate is used to issue PIVs before we trust it (since not all certificates are used for issuing PIVs).